morgwai/guice-context-scopes/README.md

 <br/>
 To automate the whole process, [ContextTrackingExecutor](src/main/java/pl/morgwai/base/guice/scopes/ContextTrackingExecutor.java) was introduced (backed by a fixed size `ThreadPoolExecutor` by default) that automatically transfers contexts when executing a task.<br/>
 <br/>
-Hint: in cases when it's not possible to avoid thread switching without the use of `ContextTrackingExecutor` (for example when passing callbacks to some async calls), static helper methods `getActiveContexts(ContextTracker...)` and `executeWithinAll(List<ServerSideContext>, Runnable)` defined in `ContextTrackingExecutor` can be used to transfer context manually:
+Hint: in cases when it's not possible to avoid thread switching without the use of `ContextTrackingExecutor` (for example when passing callbacks to some async calls), static helper methods `getActiveContexts(List<ContextTracker<?>>)` and `executeWithinAll(List<TrackableContext>, Runnable)` defined in `ContextTrackingExecutor` can be used to transfer context manually:

 ```java
 class MyClass {